bav-php/bav/README.md

 # License and authors

-This project is free and under GPL (see gpl.txt).
+This project is free and under the WTFPL.
 So do what ever you want.
 But it would be nice to leave a note about the authors.

 The author of the original project which gave the idea to this project is